grzegorzorlowski/word-repeater/.ai/prd.md

 Description: As a new user, I want to create an account using email and password so that I can save flashcards and progress.
 Acceptance Criteria:
 - The form enforces correct email format and minimum password requirements.
-- After registration, the user sees a confirmation and is logged in or asked to log in.
+- After registration, the user sees a confirmation and is asked to log in.
 - Agreement to the terms and conditions and privacy policy is required.

 US-002 — Login